South American soccer bosses charged in latest FIFA graft probe

 In parallel investigations, Swiss and U.S. authorities are focusing on whether certain business contracts or the World Cup hosting rights for 2018 in Russia and 2022 in Qatar were won with the help of bribery.

-(Additional reporting by Michael Shields and Brian Homewood in Zurich, Mica Rosenberg and David Ingram in New York, Sarah N. Lynch in Washington, Ben Gruber in Miami and Elida Moreno in Panama City; Editing by Kevin Liffey and Grant McCool)
+(Additional reporting by Michael Shields and Brian Homewood in Zurich, Mica Rosenberg and David Ingram in New York, Sarah N. Lynch in Washington and Ben Gruber in Miami; Editing by Kevin Liffey and Grant McCool)